USF-CS315-F23/USF-CS315-F23.github.io/guides/cache-memory.md

 ```

 On a miss, we need to find a slot to use for the new request.
 Because an address can map to any slot in the cache, we should first look for an unused cache slot.
 We can look for the first slot whose valid field is 0, as this means the slot is unused.
 If all the slots are used (valid) we need a way to choose a slot to evict.
 A good choice is to pick the slot that has been least recently used.
 In software we could use a linked list to keep track of recently used slots by moving the currently access slot to the beginning of the list.
 Over time the least recently used slot will be at the end of the list.
 Another option is to associate a timestamp with each slot.
 This could be a logical timestamp like the number of cache references.
 This value will always increase.
 Now, each time we access a cache slot, we can set the slot timestamp to the current number of references.
 To find the least recently used slot, we look for the slot with the lowest (smallest) timestamp, as this will be the slot access least recently compared to all the other slots.

 In hardware we can't use a linked list or a full timestamp value.
 Instead of perfect LRU an approximate form of LRU is used.

 The find_lru_slot() function can first look for an unused slot, then use LRU via timestamps to find the slot to evict.

 ## Set Associative Caches
 Direct-mapped caches are simple, but rigid.
 A fully-associative cache is flexible, but expensive.
 A set-associative is a compromise between direct and fully associative.
 The idea is to think about a cache as an array of sets.
 Now we map an address to a set using a direct mapped approach, but we allow the address to map to any slot in the set.
-We refer to the number of slots in a set as the number of ways.
+We refer to the number of slots in a set as the number of **ways**.
 We refer to a specific set-associative cache as an n-way set associative cache, such as 4-way set associative or 8-way set-associative.

 We can still use the same slot structure for our set-associative cache:
 ```